AkhilKumar-Git/extemporer/DEPLOYMENT.md

     - Vercel will automatically detect that it's a Next.js project.

 4.  **Configure Project Settings:**
-    - **Root Directory:** If your Next.js app is in the `client/` subdirectory of your repository, set the "Root Directory" to `client` in Vercel's project settings.
-Otherwise, if your `package.json` and `next.config.js` are at the root of what Vercel sees, this might not be needed.
-        *To be precise, if your Git repository root is `extempored/` and your Next.js app is `extempored/client/`, then in Vercel settings for the project, under "General" -> "Root Directory", specify `client`.*
+    - **Root Directory:** Should be left as the default (repository root), as your Next.js application is now at the root.
     - **Build & Output Settings:** Vercel usually auto-detects these correctly for Next.js.
-        - Build Command: `npm run build` or `yarn build` (within the context of the Root Directory).
+        - Build Command: `npm run build` or `yarn build`.
         - Output Directory: `.next` (default for Next.js).
         - Install Command: `npm install` or `yarn install`.
     - **Environment Variables:** Add all the Firebase and NextAuth.js environment variables listed above through the Vercel project dashboard (Settings -> Environment Variables).